A Domain Specific Language for Testing Consensus Implementations

-For Example~\ref{exmp:benign_drop_2}, we strengthen the \emph{safety} property specified by the state machine in Figure~\ref{fig:pbft_property_sm} by checking if additionally, the replicas initiated a view change.
+The state machine for Example~\ref{exmp:benign_drop_2} and~\ref{exmp:byzantine} is strengthened to check if additionally the replicas initiated a view change.
 This is an instance of a (bounded) liveness property which requires that something ``good'' should eventually happen (it is bounded liveness because it is checked on executions that finish before a timeout expires -- see Section~\ref{syntax}).
 More precisely, from the initial state, upon observing 3 \texttt{ViewChange(1)} messages from distinct replicas, we transition to "ViewChangeExpected" state.
 Subsequently, when we observe a \texttt{NewView(1)} message from the leader of view 1, we transition to an accepting state.

-A random exploration algorithm like PCTCP is very unlikely to sample executions where, like in Example~\ref{exmp:benign_drop_2}, message are dropped or delivered towards the end.
+A random exploration algorithm is very unlikely to sample executions where, like in Example~\ref{exmp:benign_drop_2}, messages are dropped or delivered towards the end.
 The low probability of delivering these messages at the end is due to the large number of messages in an execution (in the order of hundreds).
 Filters provide developers with a mechanism to introduce specific faults, delays and Byzantine behavior.
 Intuitively, this is analogous to mechanized proofs requiring additional input from the user, e.g., inductive invariants.

-In the examples above, the filters introduce message drop faults.
-Developers can also introduce Byzantine faults using the filters.
-For example, we can change the contents of \texttt{Prepare} message of one replica $p$ to $nil$.
-Example~\ref{exmp:byzantine} defines the corresponding filter.
-Developers can define custom actions like \texttt{ChangePrepareToNil} that are specific to the protocol to introduce byzantine behavior.

 \begin{exmp} Change \texttt{Prepare} messages of $p$ to $nil$

 \end{exmp}